Stanmore Choral Society invites you to join us for on-line rehearsals.

 During lockdown Stanmore Choral Society members have been meeting online and working on some of our favourite choral classics.
 Led by our musical director Harry, and our accompanist James, we have recorded Ave Verum Corpus by Mozart which you can watch now on You Tube by Clicking Here ===>.
 We have dedicated the recording and accompanying images to the late Pamela Rance, who for many years has been a much loved singer with the sopranos.
 We will miss her humour, her kindness, and her lovely voice.

-We are now moving into Christmas mood, and will be rehearsing every Monday from the comfort of our own homes.
+We are now moving into Spring 2021 mood, and will be rehearsing every Monday from the comfort of our own homes.
 Why not join us and warm up the cold evenings with some familiar carols as well as learning some new ones?

 Whatever the situation is, you do not need to wait to join the choir.
 We are continuing to enjoy music making on Monday evenings in our virtual rehearsals.
 If you’d like to take part, let me know by email and I’ll give you the details for the Zoom sessions.
 (Frances, Choral Society secretary –